Octavius-Dante/Arthelais/ex_31/Readme.md

 </br></br>
 </details>

+</br></br></br>

 > [!IMPORTANT]
-> Cannot display IMAGE + associated Entity set together there is only single image get operation and data type is based on json and image type is based on binary data even with $exapnd cannot perform image display
+> Cannot display IMAGE + associated Entity set together there is only single image get operation and data type is based on json and image type is based on binary data even with $expand cannot perform image display -- It has to be 2 separate calls always

 </br></br>
 </br></br>